bernardopadua/new-videos/README.md

-This is still underdevelopment.
+This is still under development.
 But had to stop for a long time.

 ---